Heimdall 2

-Heimdall 2 (also known as Heimdall 2: into the Hall of Worlds) is an isometric action-adventure video game developed by The 8th Day and published by Core Design for Amiga, Amiga CD32 and DOS platforms in 1994.
-It is set in a world based on Norse mythology and is the sequel to Heimdall, released in 1991.
+Heimdall 2 (also known as Heimdall 2: into the Hall of Worlds) is an isometric action-adventure video game developed by The 8th Day and published by Core Design for Amiga, CD32, and MS-DOS in 1994.
+It is set in a world based on Norse mythology and is the sequel to the 1991 game Heimdall.
 The CD-ROM versions contain a CD audio soundtrack composed by Martin Iveson.

 Reception

 Amiga Computing rated the game 77%.
 The One Amiga gave the game 90%.
 Score gave the game 70%.